adamcharnock/django-hordak/docs/settings.rst

 Default: ``13``

-Number of maximal numer of digits allowed in monetary values (which are stored in ``Decimal`` data type).
-Decimal places both right and left of decimal point are counted.
+Maximum number of digits allowed in monetary values.
+Decimal places both right and left of decimal point are included in this count.
+Therefore a maximum value of 9,999,999.999 would require ``HORDAK_MAX_DIGITS=10`` and ``HORDAK_DECIMAL_PLACES=3``.